codencoding/web-startpage/README.md

 - Find way to implement JSON normally, without having to cast it as a js file.
 - Allow for dynamic resizing of window for vertically oriented elements
     - Adjust text size, its container's width, and positioning to accommodate smaller window
+- Have a setting to switch out discord widget with an image instead.
+It'd be good to have an option to hide my personal stuff.